kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 5.md

    This is the website link for the same - https://developer.sugarlabs.org/sugar3

-**This is the link to the final documentation which is going to be loaded in the RAG model.**
+**This is the link to the final documentation which is going to be loaded in the RAG model.**- [Sugar Activities](https://docs.google.com/document/d/1-AO4__SVXj1Z8p9Omc4mdXzgy_6YynKr5QwtclzKN2U/edit)

 ## Pippy's new look🐍